contao/docs/docs/dev/framework/request-tokens.md

 If you want to use Symfony Forms in a controller or in a custom service, you have to use the Contao CSRF configuration so that the request is not blocked.

-If you have a Contao controller extended from `AbstractFrontendModuleController` or `AbstractContentElementController` you can simply use `$this->getCsrfFormOptions()` and pass them to the options array:
+If you have a Contao controller extended from `AbstractFrontendModuleController`, `AbstractContentElementController` or Contao's `AbstractController`, you can simply use `$this->getCsrfFormOptions()` and pass them to the options array:

 ```php
 use Contao\ContentModel;